alcrene/sinn-full/README.md

 - All their input types are specified using [type hints](https://docs.python.org/3/library/typing.html).
 - Their output type(s) are also specified using type hints.

-In addition, the function must be decorated with one of the Task decorators [provided by _smttask_](https://github.com/alcrene/smttask/blob/master/docs/basics.rst#specifying-a-task).
+In addition, to convert a function into a Task, must be decorated with one of the Task decorators [provided by _Smttask_](https://github.com/alcrene/smttask/blob/master/docs/basics.rst#specifying-a-task).

 More detailed instructions can be found in the [tasks directory](./sinnfull/tasks/index.md).
-The [smttask documentation](https://github.com/alcrene/smttask/tree/master/docs) may also be useful.
+The [Smttask documentation](https://github.com/alcrene/smttask/tree/master/docs) may also be useful.

 To assemble multiple tasks into a workflow, create a new file in [_workflows_](./sinnfull/workflows/index).
 The [_Optimize_WF_template_](./sinnfull/workflows/Optimize_WF_template) file is a good starting point.

 ### Create a new optimizer

-The included optimizer defined under [optim](./sinnfull/optim/index) has extensive inline documentation explaining their algorithm and parameters.
+The included optimizer defined under [optim](./sinnfull/optim/index) has extensive inline documentation explaining its algorithm and parameters.
 Use it as a template and adapt to your needs.

 Ensure your optimizer inherits from `sinnfull.Optimizer` and that the module it is defined in is imported by `sinnfull.optim.__init__.py`.
 This will ensure that it is added to the `sinnfull.optim.optimizers` dictionary.